 2. Video is preferred in the workplace

-It shouldn’t come as a shock that our research found that most us would prefer to watch a video rather than read a bunch of text.
-It’s probably less shocking that we found Millennials want to see more video used in internal communication.
-Believe it or not, Millennials are also the world’s largest demographic and the largest portion of today’s workforce.
+It shouldn’t come as a shock that our research found that most people prefer to watch a video rather than read a bunch of text.

 - 37% prefer text with images